Great Compact Discs: Sun Ra

 Sun Ra and His Myth-Science Arkestra, Fate in a Pleasant Mood

-Recorded June 1960; originally released 1965; reissued 1993 as a "two-for" with When Sun Comes Out (Discogs) [see below]; reissued 2014 as a download with one bonus track (Discogs)
+Recorded June 1960; released 1965; reissued 1993 as a "two-for" with When Sun Comes Out (Discogs) [see below]; reissued 2014 as a download (Discogs) with one bonus track: a previously-unreleased version of ‘Lights of a Satellite’

 ~